photography website featured image (4)

 1. Shoot specifically for the purpose

 Isn’t it obvious?
-Art turns out much better when you’re not under pressure to meet deadlines and expectations, so choose your own subjects and shoot them for free.
-This is where you’ll be allowed to make the most of your talent, and to create a breathtaking portfolio that can bring more clients on board.
+Art turns out much better when you’re not pressured to meet deadlines and expectations, so choose your subjects and shoot them for free.
+This is where you can make the most of your talent and create a breathtaking portfolio bring more clients on board.
 It can be a family member, a friend, or your favorite travel destination.
 You choose!

 2. Focus on your target audience